Face Value (album)

-Face Value is the debut solo studio album by English drummer and singer-songwriter Phil Collins, released on 13 February 1981 by Virgin Records.
-After his first wife filed for divorce in 1979, Collins began to write songs during a break in activity from Genesis with much of the material concerning his personal life.
+Face Value is the debut solo studio album by the English drummer and singer-songwriter Phil Collins, released on 13 February 1981, by Virgin Records in the United Kingdom and Atlantic Records in North America.
+After separating from his first wife around 1979, Collins began to write songs during a break in activity from Genesis with much of the material concerning his personal life.
 The album was recorded from mid-1980 to early 1981 with Collins and Hugh Padgham as producers.
 Additional musicians include the Phenix Horns, Alphonso Johnson, and Eric Clapton.

 Face Value was an instant commercial success and reached No. 1 on the UK Albums Chart for three weeks and No. 7 on the US Billboard 200.
-It has since sold over 5 million copies in the US and over 1.5 million in the UK.
-The album received widespread praise from critics.
-Its lead single "In the Air Tonight", released in January 1981, reached No. 2 on the UK Singles Chart and became known for its drum arrangement and use of gated reverb.
-In January 2016, Face Value was reissued with bonus tracks and new photography in the style of the original but featuring a present-day Collins.
+It has since sold over five million copies in the US and over 1.5 million in the UK.
+The album received widespread praise from critics and launched Collins' solo career, the commercial success of which would ultimately outstrip that of Genesis.
+Its lead single "In the Air Tonight", released in January 1981, reached No. 2 on the UK singles chart and became known for its drum arrangement and use of gated reverb.
+In January 2016, Face Value was reissued with bonus tracks and new artwork.

 Background and writing

 By 1978, Phil Collins had been a member of English progressive rock band Genesis for almost eight years.
 After spending the first five as their drummer, he reluctantly accepted the role of frontman of the group in 1975 following the departure of the band's original singer, Peter Gabriel.
 Three years later, after departure of guitarist Steve Hackett, Genesis' nine-month world tour to promote ...And Then There Were Three...
-(1978) became problematic for Collins's wife Andrea who complained that he was not at home enough and that should he commit to the full tour, she would not be there when he returned.
-Collins, however, maintained that the band were on the cusp of international breakthrough and the tour would pay dividends for the future.
-However, at the end of the tour, Andrea decided to take their two children to her parents in Vancouver, Canada.
+(1978) became problematic for Collins's wife, Andrea, who complained that he was not at home enough and should he commit to the full tour, she would not be there when he returned.
+Collins maintained that the band were on the cusp of their international breakthrough and the tour would pay dividends for the future.
+At the end of the tour, Andrea decided to take their two children to her parents in Vancouver, Canada.
 In an attempt to save his marriage, Collins moved to Vancouver, but the attempt failed.
 Collins returned to England in April 1979, with Andrea having agreed to return with the children.

 With Genesis members Tony Banks and Mike Rutherford working on their solo albums through 1979, Collins used some of his spare time to write songs.
 He told Modern Drummer early that year: